 No manual counting cash/checks.
 No trips to the bank account.
-No merging data from disperate systems.
+No merging data from different systems.
 No more risk of theft.

-After donations are made, you and your staff will get access to to the data immediatly for simple reporting and accounting.
+After donations are made, you and your staff will get access to the data immediately for simple reporting and accounting.

 Although we'd like this not to be the case, people steal.
 And people steal in Church.

-Pass the plate around presents risk of people stealing money out of the plate while it's being passed and risk of volunteers or staff stealing while they are counting.
+Passing the plate around presents a risk of people stealing money out of the plate while it's being passed and risk of volunteers or staff stealing while they are counting.

 I know, it's painful to think about, but it happens.

 With digital giving done via a church giving Kiosk in your church building, you remove 100% of the risk by not having any cash or check donations being passed around.
 Individuals give using their credit or debit card directly without any other people "in the middle".

 #7.
 Increase engagement

 Depending on the Kiosk giving solution you offer, you can engage people in new ways.
 For example, with Tithe.ly, you can provide several new ways to connect with people:

 - Make it simple for people to read the Bible and take notes